-Every Māori incorporation is required to keep proper sets of accounts including full, true and complete financial accounts of the Māori incorporation.
-This includes a record of dividends28 paid to shareholders, including shareholder name, the amount and the date the payment was made.

-The committee of management is also required to file a copy of the accounts with the MLC in the district the land is situated within 14 days after the general meeting of shareholders.
+Every Māori incorporation is required to keep proper sets of accounts including full, true, and complete financial accounts of the Māori incorporation.
+The committee of management is also required to file a copy of the accounts with the Māori Land Court in which district the land is situated within 14 days after the general meeting of shareholders.